anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 of experts have developed a set of documents specifying how to secure the global mobile ecosystem.

 - The document “Baseline Security controls”, `FS.31 v2.0 <https://www.gsma.com/security/resources/fs-31-gsma-baseline-se
-  curity-controls/>`__\ [20], published in February 2020, is a practical guide intended for operators and stakeholders to check mobile network’s internal security.
+  curity-controls/>`__ :cite:p:`gsmafs31`, published in February 2020, is a practical guide intended for operators and stakeholders to check mobile network’s internal security.
 It lists a set of security controls from business controls (including security roles, organizational policies, business continuity management…) to technological controls (for user equipment, networks, operations…) covering all areas of mobile network, including Cloud Infrastructure.
 A checklist of questions allows to improve the security of a deployed network.
-- The document "Network Equipment Security Assurance Scheme – Development and Lifecycle Security Requirements", FS.16, v2.1, Jan.
-2022 [ ], is part of a set of documents aiming to build a security assurance scheme for network equipment.
+- The document "Network Equipment Security Assurance Scheme – Development and Lifecycle Security Requirements" :cite:p:`gsmafs16`, is part of a set of documents aiming to build a security assurance scheme for network equipment.
 Focusing on critical controls, it defines a set of requirements to be met by vendors development and product lifecycle processes.